Uncover the Benefits of Reconstructive Surgery

-Many individuals are bothered by scars whether they’re due to accidents, burns, surgery or severe acne.
+Many individuals are bothered by scars whether they’re due to accidents, burns, surgery, or severe acne.
 Conspicuous scars on the face can be particularly bothersome.
 In these cases, facial scar revision can help.

 Facial scar revision is performed to improve the appearance of scars.
-In some cases, function may improve as well.
+In some cases, the function may improve as well.
 While scars cannot be completely removed, they can be dramatically improved in appearance.
 The degree of improvement will depend on the size and location of the scar, as well as the condition of your skin.

 There are a variety of treatment options currently available for scar revision.
 These include excision, punch grafting, laser skin resurfacing, chemical peels, soft tissue augmentation, microdermabrasion and dermabrasion.
 Dr. Rubinstein will be happy to meet with you for a consultation to discuss the best treatment options for your individual needs.